Modern Slavery Act 2015

 Healthcare Candidates

-We also ensure that the candidates have a premier UK bank account when they arrive in the UK, that their wages are deposited into, unless they specify another UK bank account.
+We also ensure that the candidates have a UK bank account when they arrive in the UK, that their wages are deposited into, unless they specify another UK bank account.
 We also provide a pastoral support to our candidates once they have signed up to our service, and we ensure that their well-being is one of our main priorities.
 These steps reduces the likelihood that the candidate is suffering servitude

 Our internal employment practices are relevant to the risks associated with modern slavery.
-As of 2018, we now carry out external reference checks on all new staff and volunteers, regardless of contract duration, which includes identity verification.
+As of 2018, we carry out external reference checks on all new staff and volunteers, regardless of contract duration, which includes identity verification.

 Other Associations